Child therapy happens in a family context

 Teens and tweens

-Adolescents are having to grapple with a lot of big changes, from a changing body to new schools, emerging sense of independence and desire to find ways to define themselves, and the questions and worries that arise around the transition into adulthood.
-These changes can be particularly difficult to manage if your teen is already grappling with major obstacles like trauma, disability, or living in a marginalized identity, and sometimes teens turn to risky coping mechanisms to hold all of these pieces together.
+Adolescents are grappling with a lot of big changes, from a changing body, to new schools, an emerging sense of independence, a desire to find ways to define themselves, and the questions and worries that arise around the transition into adulthood.
+These changes can be particularly difficult to manage if your teen/tween is already wrestling with major obstacles like trauma, neurodivergence, or experiences of marginalization, and sometimes teens turn to risky coping mechanisms to hold all of these pieces together.
 Therapy for teens is in some ways similar to therapy for adults, as they have a lot more verbal skills than younger kids, but with a focus on mastering these important developmental tasks.
-Older kids and teens might explore through a combination of play, talking, and art in our sessions, as they move through their development and search for the most comfortable ways of expressing themselves.
-Parents may be a bit less involved with therapy for teens, as your teen works on developing healthy independence, explores the desire for privacy and forms new senses of self.
-This process of working towards independence can make it hard to communicate with parents, especially if your teen is hitting challenges in their exploration.
-This can be hard for parents - you may wonder what’s going on with this new version of your child, or worry that something is wrong.
-It can also mean your teen or tween finds themselves unsure how to effectively share important struggles and needs while preserving their needs to grow their independent sense of self.
-Therefore, the family element of therapy with teens and tweens can often involve focusing on your and your teens’/tweens’ goals in communication and ways to open up productive communication.
+Older kids and teens might use a combination of play, talking, and art in our sessions, as they move through their development and search for the most comfortable ways of expressing themselves.